OlivierPaulo/DDChallenges/Terraform/ex1/README.md

 ## AWS Provider

 This specify here that we will create our Infrastructure in AWS in region name selected.
-I have selected to create all the resource in `us-west-2`.
+Please notice that I have selected to create all the resource in `us-west-2` region.

 ## S3 Backend